Feds are sending medical experts to Ohio toxic train wreck site as residents' safety concerns simmer

 During the visit, Regan observed some of the ongoing remediation efforts following the hazardous train derailment.
 While the state EPA has the primary responsibility over the scene, Regan noted the federal arm is ready to provide aid when needed.

-Regan also noted that the train operator, Norfolk Southern, has signed a notice of accountability, acknowledging they will be responsible for the cleanup.
+Regan also noted that Norfolk Southern has signed a notice of accountability, acknowledging the company will be responsible for the cleanup.

-"I will use the full enforcement authority of this agency, and so will the federal government, to be sure that this company is held accountable," Regan told CNN.
+Meanwhile, another train operated by Norfolk Southern derailed Thursday morning in Michigan's Van Buren Charter Township, and local officials said there was no evidence the area was exposed to hazardous materials.

 Where the investigation stands